Prefill Latency

 Ranked by aggregate speedup of each agent's final valid server.

-Sonnet 4.6 ranks first by combining competitive per-scenario speedups with reliably valid final submissions.
+Opus 4.7 ranks first by combining competitive per-scenario speedups with reliably valid final submissions.
 Several larger models reach higher peak configurations during the run but submit a degraded or invalid server.

 Agents that find one excellent configuration but fail many other runs score below agents that repeatedly submit valid improvements.
 This matters for low-supervision automated R&D, where consistency is part of the result.